ADanneaux/dynamic-LCA/global/README.md

 ## Dynamic life cycle assessment

-This repository contains the dynamic life cycle assessment (LCA) codebase, input data, and output data in the paper 'Net-zero timber cities critically depend on proactive resource management' by Yayla et al.
+This repository contains the dynamic life cycle assessment (LCA) codebase and input data in the paper 'Net-zero timber cities critically depend on proactive resource management' by Yayla et al.

 This study explores the long-term emissions/sinks and temperature rise in future cities under different forest/waste management scenarios, and it presents a novel dynamic LCA model coded in Python, which simulates the behaviour of the elementary flows during and after the lifespan of the buildings.

 ### Overview

-This dynamic LCA model gives particular attention to the accurate modelling of urbanisation rate, CO<sub>2</sub> uptake from both biomass regrowth, carbonation of concrete, and destinations of building materials at end-of-life for future urban buildings.
+This dynamic LCA model gives particular attention to the accurate modelling of urbanisation rate, destinations of building materials at end-of-life, and CO<sub>2</sub> uptake from both biomass regrowth, and carbonation of concrete, for future urban buildings.

-The code also calculates atmospheric GHG concentration changes, and life cycle impact assessment (LCIA) indicators: static and dynamic global warming potential (GWP) for different time horizons (20, 100, and 200 years), and absolute global temperature potential (AGTP).
+The code also calculates atmospheric greenhouse gas (GHG) concentration changes, and life cycle impact assessment (LCIA) indicators: static and dynamic global warming potential (GWP) for different time horizons (20, 100, and 200 years), and absolute global temperature potential (AGTP).

 The model was implemented in Python (v3.9.16).
 All input and output datasets are stored in the data repository hosted on <a href="https://doi.org/10.5281/zenodo.13886867" target="_blank" style=" text-decoration: none !important; color:red !important;">Zenodo &#10140;</a>.

 ### System requirements

 This dynamic LCA code requires only a standard computer with enough RAM to support the in-memory operations.
 The code has been tested on Microsoft Windows 11 Pro, x64-based processor, and 32.0 GB of installed RAM.
+A complete analysis of a region (i.e., including both GWP and AGTP results) typically takes about 1 hour and 30 minutes on a standard computer.

 ### Documentation and installation guide